vadadoriya/Terraoak/README.md

 ## Scenario

-Lets Build a petstore API using the below resources for a fintech company and a health based company.
+Lets Build a Users API using the below resources and secure using Oak9.

 * s3
 * dyanmodb
 * api-gateway
 * lambda

-How do we stay secure during the SDLC.
-How do we make sure that our security posture stays consistent when our architecture changes.
-What value do we gain for continuous validations and design gaps

-## Getting started

-Downloading the TerraOak Cli and the instructions on how to run it can be found here, https://docs.oak9.io/oak9/fundamentals/integrations/cli-integration

 ## Terraform Code